fafsDevs/web-fullstack-js/README.md

 # web-fullstack-js

-### The main idea from this proyect was show that its possible code without frameworks.
+### The main idea from this proyect was show that its possible code without frontend's frameworks .

 ### This web app can use CRUD methods